-We started driving in the 1960s when fuel was 5 shillings a gallon or in decimal currency about 5 pence a litre.
-Nowadays we are being asked to pay about 150 pence a litre.
-That's about 30 times as much and indicates how much the cost of living has risen over the last fifty years.
+When we started driving in the 1960s, fuel was 5 shillings a gallon or in decimal currency about 5 pence a litre.
+Nowadays we are being asked to pay up to 150 pence a litre.
+That's 30 times as much and indicates how the cost of living has risen over the last fifty years.

 Repairs and Servicing

-There is a Ford garage, Hills Ford, in Newtown Road Malvern Link.
+The nearest Ford garage is Hills Ford in Newtown Road Malvern Link.